-UNT requires those who meet the below criteria are required to reside in university-operated residence halls, as long as space is available.
+UNT requires those who meet the below criteria to reside in university-operated residence halls, as long as space is available:

 - All unmarried undergraduate students who have graduated from high school the semester prior to enrolling at the UNT,